LARA

 Looking good

 If the test call shows up with a transcript, you're done.
 From here, every missed call becomes a tracked, transcribed, follow-up-ready opportunity.
+See Review your call transcripts.

 Troubleshooting